 To register a Fictitious Firm Name in Carson City, obtain and file the relevant forms HERE .

-To explore other business resources, contact the Carson City Chamber of Commerce or Northern Nevada Development Authority.
-Click on their logos to learn more.
+To learn more about other business resources, click on the logos for the Carson City Chamber of Commerce, Northern Nevada Development Authority, and Western Nevada Development District.